Contribution of the thermal mass to the chiral vortical effect and magnetobaryogenesis: CVE originating from fermion thermal masses

 \section{CVE originating from fermion thermal masses}

 The chiral vortical effect, generically induced by the rotation of chiral matter, refers to the generation of an electric current parallel to the vorticity field \cite{av1,Vilenkin:1978hb}.
-The hyperelectric chiral vortical current for one fermion species with two different handedness is obtained as
+As mentioned in the Introduction, we use a nonperturbative formula for the chiral vortical current, which has been obtained using the covariant Wigner function for particles with spin 1/2, as presented in \cite{Prokhorov-2020iln,Prokhorov:2018qhq}: